 Our educational approach

-Ambitious about Autism was founded by a group of parents determined to improve education opportunities for their children and other young people with autism.
+Ambitious about Autism was founded by a group of parents determined to improve education opportunities for their children.

 The Ambitious Approach

 The Ambitious Approach is our model of education practice used across our education settings to support autistic children and young people.